Lupus Anticoagulant

 What are the Reasons for Abnormal Lupus Anticoagulant Levels?

-• Autoimmune disorders, such as lupus
+• Autoimmune disorders, such as Systemic Lupus Erythematosus (SLE) or Antiphospholipid Syndrome (APS)

 How to Maintain Normal Lupus Anticoagulant Range?